 How to Inspect a Diamond With a Loupe

 The proper way to use a jeweller’s loupe is to hold it close to your eye with your hand making contact with your face.
 You can hold the diamond or the gemstone you are going to inspect with the other hand.
 However, you should make sure your hands are clean before touching diamonds with your bare hands.
-The professional way to handle gemstones is using tweezers, but this requires some practice.
+The professional way to handle gemstones is by using tweezers, but this requires some practice.

 It is recommended to put your elbows on a table to steady yourself and to be able to move the diamond in and out to change the distance between the gem and the loupe to get the best focus.

 At first, the image you see through the magnifying glass looks blurry and out of focus.
 To adjust the focus, you will want to move the diamond inwards and outwards until you get a sharp image.
 Remember to keep your both eyes open and your louping hand still all the time.
 Once the image is in focus, check the diamond’s face-up appearance, then inspect the gem from different angles.
 Finally, verify whatever you see against the grading report.
 If you see flaws that cannot be identified, ask your jeweller for clarification.

 What to Look for When Inspecting a Diamond